MrVivekRajan/Hypr-Dots/README.md

 - [WorkFlow](#WorkFlow)

 ## :star2: About This Project
-Here you will find different colour themes for Hyprland WM.
-Currently it comes with Red, Green, Orange and Pink colours.
-More colours will added in future
+A warm welcome to all the people reading out this 🤗.
+Here at this repo you will find a minimal theme for Hyprland window manager based gruvbox color palette

 # Preview
 <details>